You bought a cow.

 A full freezer changes how you live

-There's a sort of confidence and overwhelming feeling of security that comes from a full freezer.
+There's a special kind of confidence that comes from a full freezer.
+Dinner is decided.
+The week is covered.
+Saturday night has options.

 Quality that doesn't apologize for its price